Textualize/textual/docs/how-to/package-with-hatch.md

 ## The example app

-To demonstrate packaging we are going to take the calculator example from the examples directory, and publish it to PyPi.
+To demonstrate packaging we are going to take the calculator example from the examples directory, and publish it to PyPI.
 The end goal is to allow a user to install it with pip: